-Module e title , Abbreviation
+Modul e title Abbreviation

-3D User Interfaces 10-HCl-3DUl-152-m01
+3D Use 3D User Interfaces 10-HCl-3DUl-212-m01

-Module e coord inator Module offered by
+Modul e coord linator Module offered by

-holder holder of the Chair of Computer Science IX Institute of Computer Science
+holder of the Chair of Computer S Science IX Institute of Computer Science

-ECTS Metho od of grading Only after succ. con npl. of module(s)
+ECTS Meth od of grading Only after succ. co mpl. of module(s)

 5 nume rical grade

-Duratio Duration Module level Other prerequisites
+Duration Module level Other prerequisit Other prerequisite s

 1 seme 1 semester graduate

-Conten Contents
+Conto Contents

-The module provides knowledge about the possibilities and specifics of 3D user interfaces in the areas of augmented reality, large screens, mobile devices, robotics and computer games.
-The lecture introduces high-quality 3D interaction techniques and discusses their advantages and disadvantages in specific application areas.
-Furthermore, design guidelines as well as the theory needed for their implementation will be taught.
+The module provides knowledge about the possibilities and specifics of 3D user interfaces in the areas of augmented, mixed and virtual reality, mobile devices, robotics and computer games.
+The lecture will introduce highquality 3D interaction techniques and discuss their advantages and disadvantages in specific application areas.
+Design guidelines are taught as well as the theory needed to implement them.
 In the exercise, students work in groups of 2-3 participants to develop appropriate 3D interaction techniques for a virtual reality application.
 Presentations, exercises and discussions help the student groups to familiarize themselves with the required technologies and activities and to organize the project as a whole.

-After participating in the module courses, students are able to develop 3D user interfaces independently.
-They know high-quality 3D interaction techniques and can explain important design guidelines.
-Students can apply available tools for typically occurring tasks and know their advantages and disadvantages.
-Furthermore, you can independently familiarize yourself with complex technical systems as well as independently develop problem-solving proposals, communicate these in a team and integrate them into a common prototype.
+After participating in the module courses, students will be able to develop 3D user interfaces independently.
+They know high-quality 3D interaction techniques and can recall, explain and classify important design guidelines.
+Students know advantages and disadvantages of available tools for typically occurring tasks and are able to apply them.
+Students can independently familiarize themselves with complex technical systems as well as independently develop problem-solving proposals, communicate these in a team and implement and evaluate them in a joint prototype.